-People with more introverted personalities tend to be sensitive to other people and therefore are highly-empathetic.
-For those introverts who are highly-sensitive, reading and understanding people at a deeper level is a huge benefit.
+People with more introverted personalities tend to be sensitive to other people and therefore are highly empathetic.
+For those introverts who are highly sensitive, reading and understanding people at a deeper level is a huge benefit.

 We’ve mentioned before how important empathy is in product management so I won’t go into this too deep.
 But, part of being successful as a product manager is a deep understanding of others.
 Empathy can help you understand things like:

 - What are your customers’ biggest daily frustrations?
-Where are the most irritating problems in their day to day?
+Where are the most irritating problems in their day-to-day?

 - What are the things that internal teams need the most from the product and why?

-- In a software organization you can also better understand how the delivery team is feeling.
+- In a software organization, you can also better understand how the delivery team is feeling.
 And make sure the way you’re collaborating is rewarding for all.

-Everyone you interact with in your role as a product manager has different challenges and objectives.
+Everyone you interact with within your role as a product manager has different challenges and objectives.
 When you can easily sense, understand, and put yourself into their shoes, you’re situated to solve problems empathetically.